VladxIL/NMEA2000_0183_Display/SourceCode/BoardTestFW/Readme.txt

+Add Libraries to Arduino LIB folder:
 	The code is based on the NMEA 2000 / NMEA0183 libraries from Timo Lappalainen (https://github.com/ttlappalainen).
 	Download and install the libraries from GitHub link above:
 		NMEA2000
 		NMEA2000_esp32
 		NMEA0183

 Add Arduino Libraries:
 	Adafruit TSL2561